msureil/DiffCoRank/README.md

 ### Acknowledgments

 - This research was conducted at Michigan State University’s Department of Electrical & Computer Engineering, Department of Biomedical Engineering, and the Institute for Quantitative Health Science & Engineering.
-- We gratefully acknowledge all contributors and funding sources (to be listed in your published article’s Acknowledgements section).

----

-*Thank you for using DiffCoRank!
-We hope it advances your research into differential gene co-expression and the discovery of hub genes in tissue response studies.*